CURRICULA VITAE

 Mr. Kent Griswold lives in Bend, Oregon, and advises the Foundation on all aspects of the modern small house movement.
 Mr. Griswold is the owner and editor of the Tiny House Blog, the world's leading source of information on simple living in small spaces.
 He was the first publisher to solicit an article about Innermost House, which was subsequently read by over a million people in a hundred nations of the world.
 He has continued to support the Foundation in its mission of outreach to a wide audience with a message of simplicity, small spaces and mature spirituality.

 Dr. Robert Gross lives in Concord, Massachusetts and advises the Foundation on the historical context of American Transcendentalism and the Republicanism of the founding generation.
 Dr. Gross is Draper Professor of Early American History Emeritus at the University of Connecticut and past Director of American Studies at the College of William & Mary.
-He is author of the Bancroft Prize-winning classic, The Minutemen and their World, and its forthcoming sequel, The Transcendentalists and their World, as well as publishing widely to professional and general audiences.
+He is author of the Bancroft Prize-winning classic, The Minutemen and their World, and its celebrated sequel, The Transcendentalists and their World, as well as publishing widely to professional and general audiences.

 Rev. Ulrich Haas lives in Vörstetten, near Freiburg, Germany and advises the Foundation from the perspective of classical Zen practice and the tradition of Japanese Tea Ceremony.
 Rev. Haas (Sôshiki Seizen) is an ordained Japanese Zen priest and founder of the Rinzai Zen Temple Gen Rin Zen Kutsu in Germany.
 He is among Europe's leading Tea Masters, representing the Urasenke Tankokai Federation of Kyoto to cultural organizations and universities on several continents.
 To Rev. Haas, Innermost House is a modern incarnation of Hōjōki, the famous "Ten Foot Square Hut" of medieval Japan.